robinhood/faust/examples/django/README.rst

 - ``accounts/``

-    This is an example Django App that defines an Account model, and some Faust agents that work on that model.
+    This is an example Django App with stream processors.